(Updated May 25, 2026) Saga IT

 Real-World Deployment Patterns

 Based on our work with healthcare organizations navigating this transition, here are the three deployment patterns we see most frequently.
+If you just want to spin up one of these locally to evaluate it, see our 2026 Docker quickstart — five minutes to a running stack, no installer wizard.

 Pattern 1: OIE across all environments.
 The most common pattern for small to mid-size organizations.
 OIE runs in dev, staging, and production, with MirthSync providing CI/CD.
 Cost is infrastructure only, typically $500-2,000/month depending on scale.